johnashu/transfer-quickstart/README.md

-# Transfer Sample App
+# Transfer to Co2Trust Sample App

-The Pay My Bills sample app is a demonstration of how a company (in this case, a fictional utility company) can use Plaid Transfer to allow their customers to utilize pay by bank to pay their electric bills.
+The Transfer to Co2Trust sample app is a demonstration of how a company (in this case, a fictional utility company) can use Plaid Transfer to allow their customers to utilize pay by bank to transfer to Co2Trust.

 This demo app shows two different ways to use Plaid Transfer -- one method using Transfer UI (which handles several intermediate steps and collects appropriate